ghazalehran/neurosource/website/README.md

 | `npm run serve` | Serve `build/` after `npm run build` |
 | `npm run clear` | Clear Docusaurus cache if the dev server acts stale |

+---

+## Contributing catalog changes

+When you add or edit YAML entries under `models/`, `datasets/`, or `repositories/`, regenerate the catalog JSON and preview locally before opening a pull request.
+After your PR merges to `main`, the deploy workflow rebuilds and publishes the site automatically.

+See [CONTRIBUTING.md](../CONTRIBUTING.md) for entry conventions and validation.